HACKSSENTIAL RULES ~ CHAPTER VIII

 Any character can achieve a state due to the application of a rule as follows:

-Blind: a blind character can perform any action which requires his eyesight only with a result of 1 on 1d6 per action.
+• Blind: A blind character can perform any action which requires their eyesight only with a result of 1 on 1d6 per action.

-Burdened: when a character wears or carries a number of II higher than max load (3+BU), thus granting a malus in CO (see Load).
+• Burdened: When a character wears or carries a number of II higher than max load (3+BU), thus granting a malus in CO (see V.3).

-Comatose: when a character reaches a score of 0 (or less) in IN, he is in coma; this state is first temporary and then permanent (see Injuries).
+• Comatose: When a character gets a score of 0 (or less) in IN, he is in coma; this state is first temporary and then permanent (see VIII.2).

-Deafened: the main drawback is that a deafened character is unable to cast spells or counterspells; the GM can apply a malus according to the situation in any check where hearing is implied.
+• Deafened: The main drawback is that a deafened character is unable to cast or counter spells; the GM can apply a malus according to the situation in any check where hearing is implied.

-Death: when a character reaches a score of 0 (or less) in BU, he is dead; this state is first temporary and then permanent (see Injuries).
+• Death: When a character gets a score of 0 (or less) in BU, he is dead; this state is first temporary and then permanent (see VIII.2).

-Encumbered/Unencumbered: when a character wears or carries a number of II lower than max load (3+BU), see Load.
+• Encumbered/ Unencumbered: When a character carries a number of II higher/lower than 3 (and below their max load of 3+BU, see V.3.)

-Exalted: this state is reached when a character has a score of 10 in SOM; this state grants an automatic success in any Reaction check (see Reaction) as well as a +1 modifier in any check (see State of Mind).
+• Exalted: This state is reached when a character has a temporary score of 10 in SOM; it grants an automatic success in any Reaction check (see V.4) as well as a +1 modifier in any check (see II.3).

-Injured: this status is due to any effect lowering the score in a stat.
-This status implies that the character acts with a temporary reduced score in the stat (for details see Injuries and Healing).
+• Injured: This status is due to any effect lowering the score in a stat.
+This status implies that the character acts with a temporarily reduced score in the stat (for details see VIII.2 and VIII.3).

-Overloaded: when a character wears or carries a number of II so that his CO score has lowered to 2 and has a MOV of 1 m/turn (see Load).
+• Overloaded: When a character carries a number of II so that their CO score has lowered to 2 (see V.3).

-Panicked: opposite to the exalted state, this state is when a character reaches a score of 1 in SOM; this grants a likely failure in Reaction checks (see Reaction) as well as a -1 modifier in any check (see State of Mind).
+• Panicked: Opposite to the exalted state, this state is when a character has a temporary score of 1 in SOM; it grants a -1 modifier in any check (see II.3).

-Paralyzed: when a character gets a score of 0 (or less) in CO, he is paralyzed; this state is first temporary and then permanent (see Injuries).
+• Paralyzed: When a character gets a score of 0 (or less) in CO; this state is first temporary and then permanent (see VIII.2).

-Starving/dehydrated: when a character either does not eat for 4 days or more or does not drink for 2 days or more (see Other cases).
+• Starving/ Dehydrated: When a character either does not eat for 4 days or more or does not drink for 2 days or more (see VIII.5).

-Surprised/under pressure: not properly a character state, rather a circumstance where a character has to roll a Reaction check (see Reaction).
+• Surprised/ Under pressure: Not properly a character state, rather a circumstance where a character has to roll a Reaction check (see V.4).

-Vegetative: when a character reaches a score of 0 (or less) in EM, this state is first temporary and then permanent (see Injuries).
+• Vegetative: When a character gets a score of 0 (or less) in EM, this state is first temporary and then permanent (see VIII.2).

 VIII.5 Other cases

-Climb: there are two ways to climb.
-The first is to climb on surfaces that have grips: in this case the character must pass an ARCT on Stamina (threshold defined by GM).
-The second way to climb is on surfaces without grips: in this case it is necessary to use a tool such as a rope and grappling hook.
+• Climb: There are two ways to climb.
+The first is to climb on surfaces that have grips, in this case the character must pass an ARCT on Outdoor Survival (threshold defined by GM).
+The second way to climb is on surfaces without grips, in this case it is necessary to use a tool such as a rope and grappling hook.

-Disease: diseases are detailed within the setting, if not stated otherwise these reduce character stats like a weapon damage.
-Recovery can be specified in the description of the disease.
-The state of the sick character is injured (see States) due to reduced stats.
-To find a cure is required a check on ES Education medicine.
-A disease is only eradicated when all the lost points are recovered: with a partial recovery, eventually the disease may affect the victim again.
+• Disease: If not stated otherwise diseases reduce character stats like a weapon damage.
+Recovery can be ruled in the disease description.
+The state of the sick character is injured (see VIII.4) due to reduced stats.
+An ES Education Medicine check is required to cure it.
+A disease is healed when the lost points are recovered; with a partial recovery, eventually the disease may affect the victim again.

-Countdown interruption: to interrupt the death countdown (see Injuries) of a character an ARCT is required on ES First Aid; while the time required is a number of turns equal to the threshold of the ARC, the effect of the action starts at the first turn of the ES application.
+• Countdown interruption: To interrupt a character’s death countdown (see VIII.2) is required an ARCT on ES First Aid or a spell; for the first, while the time required is a number of turns equal to the threshold of the ARC, the effect of the action starts at the first turn of the ES application.

-Jump: any character can perform two types of jump; the first is a running jump which requires a sprint turn; the character can jump a maximum of meters equal to Control.
-The second is a simple jump with a couple of steps only and no sprint; the character can jump half of his Control.
-This rule is based on an unencumbered person, otherwise, a malus of applies, up to no jump in case of overloaded person (see Load).
+• Jump: Any character can perform two types of jumps; the first is a running jump which requires a sprint turn; the character can jump a maximum of meters equal to their CO.
+The second is a simple jump with a couple of steps only and no sprint; the character can jump half of their CO.
+This rule is on an unencumbered person, otherwise, a malus applies, up to no jump if overloaded (see V.3).

-Poison: similar to disease, poisoning produces effects on a character that can result in a reduction of one or more stat (injured state due to a lowered stat, see States).
-In order to diagnose and cure poisoning a successful check of ES Education medicine or alchemy is required.
+• Poison: Similar to disease, poisoning produces effects on a character that can result in a reduction of one or more stat (injured state due to a lowered stat, see VIII.4).
+In order to diagnose and cure poisoning a success with ES Education medicine or alchemy is required.

-Starvation: every being has a level of resistance to hunger; a character begins to suffer starvation damage after 4 days without food: starting from this moment, the character suffers 1 cumulative damage for each day spent without food which applies to (BU + VIG).
-The same applies to dehydration, however the damage begins after 2 days (and not 4).
+• Starvation: Every being has a level of resistance to hunger; a character begins to suffer starvation after 4 days without food; starting from this moment, the character gets 1 cumulative damage for each day spent without food which applies to BU.
+The same applies to dehydration, however the damage begins after only 2 days.